kanikaverma09/Azure-Project---Loan-Repayment-Data-Pipeline/README.md

-# Loan Repayment Data Pipeline
+# Loan Data Insight Hub

 ## Introduction

-This repository contains a data pipeline solution named **Loan Repayment Data Pipeline**.
+This repository contains a data pipeline solution named **Loan Data Insight Hub**.
 The project is designed to ingest and transform loan, loan repayment, and customer details data stored in JSON files within Azure Blob Storage.
 Using Azure Data Factory and Databricks, the pipeline processes this data to produce meaningful insights and stores the transformed results in Delta format for reporting purposes.
 The pipeline is scheduled to run daily, ensuring up-to-date data is available for business analytics.

 ## Business Problem

 Financial institutions often need a consolidated view of loan and repayment data to analyze customer behavior, track loan statuses, and maintain accurate financial reporting.
 Handling multiple data sources, formats, and large datasets can be challenging.
-Without an efficient pipeline, the risk of data inconsistencies, duplication, and delayed reporting increases, leading to poor decision-making. **Loan Repayment Data Pipeline** solves these problems by providing an automated, reliable pipeline that ensures data quality and timeliness.
+Without an efficient pipeline, the risk of data inconsistencies, duplication, and delayed reporting increases, leading to poor decision-making. **Loan Data Insight Hub** solves these problems by providing an automated, reliable pipeline that ensures data quality and timeliness.

 ## Goal